Turner starts game with HR, Nationals roll past D-backs 17-2

 Washington’s Wander Suero pitched a scoreless seventh inning in his first appearance since April 17.

 Peralta — the D-backs’ usual left fielder — pitched the ninth inning.
 He gave up Stevenson’s homer and struck out one.
-Peralta was originally signed as a pitcher before transitioning to the outfield.
+The 33-year-old was originally signed as a pitcher by the St. Louis Cardinals before transitioning to the outfield.
+His time on the mound provided some comic relief and Peralta said he’ll keep the baseball from his first career strikeout.

+Manager Torey Lovullo said Peralta had been bugging him for five years to get a chance on the mound.

+“Sometimes you’ve got to accept the defeat and move on,” Lovullo said.
+“We lost the battle today, but that doesn’t mean we’re not going to go out, take the next steps and get the next one.”

 MAKING MOVES